raphacosta27/raphael_compiler/README.md

-# Meta VBS Compiler in Python
+# Meta VBA Compiler in Python
 The purpose of this project is to implement a compiler for the Computer Logic subject.
 It was developed entirely by me, in Python, and the final goal was to simulate a VBScript(Visual Basic Script) compiler.

 ### Prerequisites